AliHaram/AIPoweredFirewall/README.md

 ## 📄 License

 This project is open-source for educational purposes.
-You may adapt or extend it with proper citation.
+You may adapt or extend it with proper citation :)